jsbisht/aws-developer-associate/ebs.md

 Everytime you create a new EBS volume from scratch, it creates a new data encryption key.

-**NOTE**: While restoring from the snapshot to a new EBS volume, you can choose a different Master Key or keep it same as the snapshot.
+> While restoring from the snapshot to a new EBS volume, you can choose a different Master Key or keep it same as the snapshot.

 ### Considerations